NikKowPHP/social-brain/chapters/chapter-12.md

 The principles of The Conductor Method are universal because the hardware of the human brain is universal.
 However, the environment in which we conduct is changing.
 For a growing number of us, the "performance space" is not a conference room, but a collection of text documents, chat channels, and email threads.

 As the Phoenix Project team became more distributed to hit their tight deadline, Maria noticed a new class of bugs emerging.
-Misunderstandings flared up in Slack over minor issues.
 A general sense of disconnection and friction seemed to be rising.
+Instead of seeing a healthy debate, she saw this in the main project channel:

+> **Mark, 10:15 AM**
+> @Leo I need the final user flows for the new caching layer by EOD.
+Can't move forward without them.
+>
+> **Leo, 10:23 AM**
+> I'm still waiting on the final spec from Jane.
+I can't finalize the flows until I have that.
+>
+> **Mark, 10:25 AM**
+> This should have been flagged yesterday.
+This is a blocker.
+>
+> **Leo, 10:31 AM**
+> I'm not the bottleneck here.

-Her investigation into this new problem led her to the science of low-context communication.
+Maria could feel the tension through the screen.
+Mark's terse request, intended to be efficient, had landed on Leo as a public accusation.
+Leo's response was defensive.
+The entire exchange was a perfect example of low-context communication spiraling into a low-grade conflict.
+Her investigation into this new problem led her to the science of asynchronous communication.

 Conducting a remote or asynchronous orchestra presents a unique and profound set of challenges.
 The subtle, high-bandwidth data of non-verbal cues is gone.
 This low-data environment is a breeding ground for ambiguity, which is a massive threat to the brain's sense of **Certainty**.
 Trust degrades faster, and misunderstandings multiply.